give or restore confidence in

 marked by excessive enthusiasm for a cause or idea

 Aunt Alexandra was

 fanatical on the subject of my attire.

-in a gallant manner
+in a heroic or brave manner

 gallantly bowed me to the bathroom.

 take in, also metaphorically

 What bothers me is that she and Jem will have to